muratkeremozcan/cctdd/ch17-react-query/react-query.md

 ## `usePostHero`

-Until now we have not had a feature to add hero.
+Until now we have not had a feature to add a hero.
 Our backend supports it, but our front end does not.
 Let's start with a failing test which goes through the add hero flow.
 Our new test simply visits the main route, clicks the add button, verifies the new page, fills in randomized hero name and description, saves the changes (Red 1)

 ```tsx
 // cypress/e2e/create-hero.cy.ts